mongodb/snooty-parser/HACKING.md

 2. Make your changes to the source code.

-3. (Optionally) Run `make test` and `make format ` to check that the tests pass and fix your formatting.
+3. Run `make test` and `make format ` to check that the tests pass and fix your formatting.
+This will also install the prerequirements defined in pyproject.toml.

 4. Use [Flit](https://flit.readthedocs.io/en/latest/) to install Snooty.
 The module will be symlinked (via `-s`) to allow for testing changes without reinstalling the module.